 On August 8, 2005, we entered into a \$1.0 billion secured loan facility agreement with certain lenders.
-This credit facility will be used in part to fund our acquisition of the contracted fleet and additional new or used containerships we may decide to acquire.
-Our credit facility has a maturity date of the seventh anniversary of the delivery date of the last of the 23 vessels comprising the initial contracted fleet and any additional containerships we may finance under this facility or October 31, 2014, whichever is earlier.
+This credit facility will be used in part to fund our acquisition of the vessels that we have contracted to purchase from SCLL at the time of our initial public offering and additional new or used containerships we may decide to acquire.
+Our credit facility has a maturity date of the seventh anniversary of the delivery date of the last of the 23 vessels that we have contracted to purchase from SCLL at the time of our initial public offering and any additional containerships we may finance under this facility or October 31, 2014, whichever is earlier.

-The total facility amount of \$1.0 billion is divided into two Tranches: Tranche A, in the maximum amount of \$750.0 million and Tranche B, in the maximum amount of \$250.0 million.
-Tranche A will be used to fund our acquisition of the contracted fleet while Tranche B will be used to fund our acquisition of additional vessels we may decide to acquire.
-Both Tranche A and Tranche B will be split into several advances.
-All Tranche A advances must be drawn within three months of the delivery of the last of the 23 vessels in our initial contracted fleet (but not before the acquisition date of the vessel to which the loan relates), and in any event, no later than December 31, 2007.
-Each Tranche B advance will occur on or after the acquisition date of an additional vessel beyond our contracted fleet, if any.
+The total facility amount of \$1.0 billion is divided into two tranches: Tranche A, in the maximum amount of \$750.0 million and Tranche B, in the maximum amount of \$250.0 million.
+Tranche A may be used to fund our acquisition of the vessels that we have contracted to purchase from SCLL from at the time of our initial public offering while Tranche B may be used to fund our acquisition of additional vessels we may decide to acquire.
+Both Tranche A and Tranche B are split into several advances.
+All Tranche A advances must be drawn within three months of the delivery of the last of the 23 vessels that we have contracted to purchase from SCLL at the time of our initial public offering (but not before the acquisition date of the vessel to which the loan relates), and in any event, no later than December 31, 2007.
+Each Tranche B advance will occur on or after the acquisition date of an additional vessel beyond the 23 vessels that we have contracted to purchase from SCLL at the time of our initial public offering.
 All Tranche B advances must be drawn prior to December 31, 2006 (but not before the acquisition date of the vessel to which the loan relates).
 Any commitment undrawn by those dates will be canceled.

-During the quarter ended June 30, 2006, we drew a total of \$56.9 million to purchase the Saigon Express for a total drawn balance of \$293.6 million of the \$750.0 million available in Tranche A. No amounts to date have been drawn from the Tranche B of our credit facility.
+During the quarter ended September 30, 2006, we drew a total of \$56.9 million to purchase the Lahore Express.
+We also drew \$61.9 million during the quarter ended September 30, 2006 to fund the first installment payment for the four 5100 TEU vessels.
+Of the \$750.0 million available in Tranche A, the total amount drawn at September 30, 2006 is \$412.3 million.
+Subsequent to the quarter ended September 30, 2006, we drew \$16.0 million to fund the deposit on the four 4800 TEU vessels acquired from APM.
+At September 30, 2006, no amounts have been drawn from the Tranche B of our credit facility.